smussenden/spring20-data-journalism/major_assignments/data_acquisition_project/readme.md

 You have each been assigned a single city, a small group of counties, or both a city and its surrounding county.
 If you have multiple locations, you'll want to do some initial reporting, web research and phone calls to officials in each place, trying to determine if a) they keep the data we're requesting, b) if it's already been made public and c) how hard it might be to get.
 We will jointly decide then to pursue one city.

 If you have only one city, don't think you're getting off easy.
-Most of them are very large jurisdictions that might put up additional roadblocks for repoters.
+Most of them are very large jurisdictions that might put up additional roadblocks for reporters.

 * MX | Anchorage, Alaska
 * BW | Washington, D.C.